stepanenko/python-info/README.md

 Download from: https://www.python.org/downloads/

 Use `python3 --version` to see if python 3 is installed and print its version
+On Windows it could be `python --version`

 To run a python file use `python3 -u filename.py` - don't forget the `.py` at the end